+How did growing up in Finland influence your aesthetic?
 I’d say in a way I’m more grounded, Finland is not a land of high glamour.
 My clothes are usually based on real functional garments.
 My MA graduate collection has a strong focus on overcoats, so there is definitely a practical aspect that comes from living with the cold most of the year.

+Do you think there is there a distinct Finnish aesthetic?
 I think it shows that we are further away from the fashion capitals.
 There is a strong sense of individuality in how people dress in Finland.

 What’s your favorite thing about being based in Finland?
+Peace and quiet.

 Do you have a favorite Finnish designer?
+Heikki Salonen.